 - Construction Regulations (5) – The client must prepare a baseline risk assessment for an intended construction project

-- Legal Requirements Pertaining to Conducting Continuous Risk Assessments – We discuss the Occupational Health & Safety Act laws which pertain to risk assessments, the difference between baseline, continuous, and issue-based risk assessments.
-We also look into the process of continuous risk assessments.
+- Legal requirements pertaining to risk assessments –The Occupational Health & Safety Act laws which pertain to risk assessments, the difference between baseline, continuous, issue-based risk assessments and also look into the process of continuous risk assessments

-- The Importance of Conducting Risk Assessments – We discuss the need to and when to conduct a continuous risk assessment.
+- The importance of conducting risk assessments – The need to and when to conduct a continuous risk assessment

-- Risk Assessment Documentation – We discuss various documentation used in risk assessments e.g. checklists, planned task observation forms, standard operating procedures, etc.
+- Risk assessment documentation – Various documentation used in risk assessments e.g., checklists, planned task observation forms, standard operating procedures, etc

-- Common hazards and Risks Encountered during a Continuous Risk Assessment – Here we discuss the most common risks and hazards that encountered in the workplace.
+- Common hazards and risks encountered during a continuous risk assessment – The common risks and hazards encountered in the workplace

-- Recording of Findings – It is important to know how to record findings of your risk assessment so that it can be clearly communicated to the Health & Safety Committee and the Employer.
+- Recording of findings – It is important to know how to record findings of your risk assessment so that it can be clearly communicated to the health and safety committee and the employer

-Remedial- and Follow-Up Actions – Once hazards and risks have been identified and ranked, the employer then needs to act appropriately and implement measures and methods to improve the safety of the working environment by reducing, mitigating or eliminating the hazard.
+- Remedial- and follow-up actions – Once hazards and risks have been identified and ranked, the employer then needs to act appropriately and implement control measures and methods to improve the safety of the working environment by reducing, mitigating, or eliminating the hazards